grafana/diy-iot/README.md

 ### Set up Arduino IDE to support ESP32 board
 This step is not necessary if Arduino hardware is used.
 If you decide to use ESP32 development boards _(we are using ESP32 boards in most of the projects listed below)_, we will need to do couple additional steps:

-1. If your OS won’t recognize the USB serial automatically, you’ll probably need to install **[CP210x USB to UART Bridge VCP Driver]**(https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) that lets your computer communicate with your development board.
+1. If your OS won’t recognize the USB serial automatically, you’ll probably need to install **[CP210x USB to UART Bridge VCP Driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)** that lets your computer communicate with your development board.

 1. **Add ESP32 boards definition** that adds support for the EP32 board.
-Go to **_Arduino > Preferences_** and add url https://dl.espressif.com/dl/package_esp32_index.json to the Additional Boards Manager URLs input.
+Go to ***Arduino > Preferences*** and add url https://dl.espressif.com/dl/package_esp32_index.json to the Additional Boards Manager URLs input.
 This open-source board definition adds support for programming ESP32 boards.
 <img src="https://user-images.githubusercontent.com/30407135/120989143-8325d200-c77f-11eb-8818-0f9974678867.png" alt="arduino" height="500"/>
-Then go to  **_Tools > Boards > Boards Manager_** and add ESP32 board manager.
+Then go to Tools > Boards > Boards Manager and add ESP32 board manager.
 <img src="https://user-images.githubusercontent.com/30407135/120989440-d8fa7a00-c77f-11eb-95b3-05f1a2d7b9c5.png" alt="arduino" height="500"/>
-Now, in **_Tools > Boards_**, you are able to select your ESP32 board.
+Now, in Tools > Boards, you are able to select your ESP32 board.
 This tells the Arduino IDE which profile and base libraries to use when compiling the firmware image, and how to flash it to the board.
 <img src="https://user-images.githubusercontent.com/30407135/120989739-2545ba00-c780-11eb-8caf-be2da7ea98ba.png" alt="arduino" height="500"/>

 ## Set up Grafana Cloud